Maine Democrats make their own state government shutdown threat

 Nothing changes in Maine’s delegation after new GOP health care bill estimates

-The Congressional Budget Office’s score of House Republicans newest health care bill came out yesterday, finding it would increase the number of uninsured by 23 million by 2026 while reducing federal deficits by $23 million.
+The Congressional Budget Office’s score of House Republicans newest health care bill came out yesterday, finding it would increase the number of uninsured by 23 million by 2026 while reducing federal deficits by $119 billion.

 Maine’s congressional delegation has already taken a dim view of the American Health Care Act, except for U.S. Rep. Bruce Poliquin, a Republican from the 2nd District, who voted for it.
 Nothing changed in their statements after Tuesday’s score.

-Note: Correction: An earlier version of this post gave the wrong deficit reduction figure for the American Health Care Act.
-It is $119 billion over 10 years.